BeyeSellem/BeyeSellem/README.md

 ## 🎯 Current Goals
 🔸 Strengthening expertise in **advanced architecture and performance optimization**
 🔸 Improving skills in **technical communication and complex problem-solving**
-🔸 Cultivate advanced development skills to reach a **Mid-Senior** level, with a focus on technical excellence and taking leadership in projects.
+🔸 Develop advanced expertise in development, focusing on technical excellence and taking on **greater responsibilities** in projects.

 ## 📫 Contact
 📧 [sellembeye@gmail.com](mailto:sellembeye@gmail.com)